yufuin/onnxruntime-web-on-extension/README.md

 npm run build
 ```

-This builds the extension in `/ext/dist` directory.
+The extension package is built in `REPOSITORY_ROOT/ext/dist` directory.

 ## Test Environment
 To build extension: